sroycode/zapdos/README.md

 ## What is it

-This is a completion engine that as of now uses Nominatim/OSM data.
-You can add your own data as well.
-Other geocoding functionality is in the works.
+1. As of now this is a completion engine .
+The reverse geocoding and other functions are in the works.

-This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon`.
+2. This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon`.
 The endpoint `_query/api/v1/photon/{profile}` is the currently available photon-compatible endpoint.

+3. Adaptor for importing Nominatim is provided.
+You can also use your own data.
+Other adaptors are wip.

+4. Profile based search .
+You can create several profiles , each with different set of rules for the same endpoint.

+5. Traine-able spellchecker .
+The spellchecker can be trained from a file containing training data.

-Supports rudimentary replication.
+6. Supports rudimentary replication.
 All write queries go to master, read queries are on slave.

-For replication , the service listens to two ports , you can expose the main port to public, the second port is for communication between servers.
+If master goes down one slave becomes master.
 See README.REPLICATION.md for details.

 ## Run using Docker